nf-core/smrnaseq/docs/output.md

 - `sample_mature_unmapped.fq.gz`: Unmapped reads against mature miRNAs _This file will be used as input for the alignment against miRNA precursors (hairpins)_
 - `sample_mature_hairpin.bam`: The aligned BAM file of alignment against miRNA precursors (hairpins) that didn't map to the mature
 - `sample_mature_hairpin_unmapped.fq.gz`: Unmapped reads against miRNA precursors (hairpins)
-- `sample_mature_hairpin_genome.bam`: The aligned BAM file of alignment against that didn't map to the precursor.
+- `sample_mature_hairpin_genome.bam`: The aligned BAM file of reads that didn't map to the precursor.

 If `--save_intermediates` is specified, these files will be placed in this directory.